Sarah focused her doctoral dissertation on men’s experience of sexuality, looking at the connection between sex and belonging/connection/relationship.

 There is no shortage of stereotypes about men’s sexuality.
 There is much bravado and “locker room talk”.
 When guys talk about sexuality in a group, there can be a lot of elbow nudging, winking, and crass talk which can objectify women.

-But, trust me, when a fellow is sitting on a counsellor’s couch, knowing he is safe to explore the tenderest parts of his soul, he talks about the longing to be close to his partner.
+Trust me, when a fellow is sitting on a counsellor’s couch, knowing he is safe to explore the tenderest parts of his soul, it is often only then that he speaks of his longing to be close to his partner.

 A guy will talk about the pain of rejection of sex feeling deeply personal: It’s not sex that is shot down, he feels like he is the one on the chopping block.